Hollow Man 2: Release

 Hollow Man 2 was released direct-to-video on May 23, 2006.
 The DVD included special features such as the "Inside Hollow Man 2" featurette, which provided insights into the visual effects and production process of the movie.
 The release aimed to offer viewers a deeper exploration of the film's continuation from the original Hollow Man and to showcase advancements in visual effects technology.

 Reception

-Hollow Man 2 received a negative response from critics, achieving a 17% approval rating on Rotten Tomatoes based on 6 reviews.
+Hollow Man 2 received a negative response from critics.
 Despite its direct-to-video release, the film attracted attention for its visual effects advancements and thematic continuity with its predecessor.